Our Staff

 B.S., Civil Engineering, American University of Beirut, Lebanon, 1985

 Dr. Issam Najm is the founder and President of WQTS.
 He specializes in the evaluation of water treatment technologies and their applications for specific water quality goals.
 He is a recognized national expert in the science and engineering of water treatment and water quality applications.
-Over his extensive career, he has worked on countless projects related to the evaluation of water treatment technologies including ozone applications at surface water treatment plants, arsenic and chromium removal from contaminated groundwater, destruction of algal toxins and taste-and-odor chemicals, control of manganese in surface water treatment plants, troubleshooting of media filter performance, control of disinfection by-products, evaluation of corrosion control strategies for distribution systems, and many other applications.
+Over his extensive career, he has worked on countless projects related to the evaluation of water treatment technologies, including ozone applications at surface water treatment plants, arsenic and chromium removal from contaminated groundwater, destruction of algal toxins and taste-and-odor chemicals, control of manganese in surface water treatment plants, troubleshooting of media filter performance, control of disinfection by-products, evaluation of corrosion control strategies for distribution systems, and many other applications.

-Dr. Najm is an active member of the American Water Works Association (AWWA), and has served as a committee chair, a trustee of the Water Science & Research Division, and Chair of JOURNAL AWWA Editorial Advisory Board.
+Dr. Najm is an active member of the American Water Works Association (AWWA), and has served as a committee chair, a trustee of the Water Science & Research Division, and Chair of the JOURNAL AWWA Editorial Advisory Board.
 Dr. Najm is also an Adjunct Associate Professor of Civil and Environmental Engineering at the University of California Los Angeles (UCLA) where he teaches a class on physical and chemical processes in water treatment.
 Dr. Najm has been recognized for excellence in Environmental Engineering.
 He is a Board Certified Environmental Engineering, the recipient of the Dr. Pankaj Parekh Research Innovation Award (2014) from the Water Research Foundation, and a recipient of the Fuller Award (2017) from AWWA.

-Daniel Askenaizer, D.Env.
+Daniel AskenaizerDaniel Askenaizer, D.Env.

 Principal Scientist